 To address the severe environmental crisis, policymakers in China are constructing a new governance strategy with major reforms across all social sectors to better balance development with ecological protection.
-It seeks to promote environmental quality and human livelihoods by enhancing and sustaining natural capital (ecological assets and ecosystem services).
+It seeks to promote environmental quality and human livelihoods by enhancing and sustaining natural capital.
 The first step is the national wide ecosystem survey and assessment.
 The second step maps the services, identifying the crucial areas for ecosystem service provision.
 The third step is how to translate this into practical and effective policies, such as ecological functional zoning, ecological compensation, ecological restoration, and Gross Ecosystem Product (GEP) accounting.
-There are four key lessons can be drawn from China's efforts to enhance green growth: match the ecological problem orientation with ecosystem service science, establish the sustainable supply of ecosystem services as a national goal, mainstream ecosystem services through policy innovation and financial mechanisms, and requirement of new policy mechanism to engage local residents and other stakeholders in conservation policy making and implementation.
+There are four key lessons that can be drawn from China's efforts to enhance green growth and sustainable development: combine the ecological problem orientation with ecosystem services as a national goal, mainstream ecosystem services through policy innovation and financial mechanisms, and requirement of new policy mechanism to engage local residents and other stakeholders in conservation policy making and implementation.